 Main Categories of Fundamental Analysis

-The financial market is extremely sensitive to macroeconomic events, which is why you should never dismiss fundamental analysis of the market.
-Nevertheless, an analyst does not spend all day on checking out the news feed.
+The financial market is extremely sensitive to macroeconomic events, which is why you should never dismiss a fundamental analysis of the market.
+Nevertheless, an analyst does not spend all day checking out the news feed.
 I should remind you, once again, that everything you read on this website results from my own experience and practice.